 Armenian Martyrs Day

-The following two pieces were written by the Rev. Susan A. Minasian for the UCC’s Worship Ways.
-She is currently the pastor at Sojourners UCC.
+The following two pieces were written by the Rev. Dr. Susan A. Minasian for the UCC’s Worship Ways.

 Background of the Armenian Genocide